 - 3 to 4 lbs of apples (about 7 to 10 apples, depending on the size), peeled, cored, and quartered* (use apples varieties that are good for cooking such as Granny Smith, Pippin, Gravenstein, Mcintosh, Fugi, Jonathan, Jonagold, or Golden Delicious)

-- 3 to 4 Tbsp lemon juice (more or less to taste)
+- 3 Tbsp lemon juice or apple cider vinegar (more or less to taste)

-- Up to 1/4 cup of white sugar
+- Up to 1/2 cup of white sugar (can sub half of the white sugar with brown sugar)

 - 1 cup of water